Casualgenius/wp-subdomains-old/readme.txt

 == Page Configuration ==

 = Subdomain Page =
-To make static pages act like subdomains, create a custom field variable "wps_page_subdomain" and set it to true.
+To make static pages act like subdomains, create a custom field variable `wps_page_subdomain` and set it to true.

 = Custom Theme =
-To set a theme for a page subdomain, create a custom field variable "wps_page_theme" and set it to the theme that you want to use.
+To set a theme for a page subdomain, create a custom field variable `wps_page_theme` and set it to the theme that you want to use.
 The theme name is the same as you'll find it on the edit categories page.
 Themes only work for pages that are setup as subdomains.

 = Tie a Page to a Category =
-To tie a static page to a subdomained category, so that it displays this URL category.yourdomain.com/static-page, create a custom field variable "wps_tie_to_category" and set it to the category ID.
+To tie a static page to a subdomained category, so that it displays this URL category.yourdomain.com/static-page, create a custom field variable `wps_tie_to_category` and set it to the category ID.

 = Show Page on all Categories =
-To make a page show on all pages even if a category is set to only show tied pages, create a custom field varaible called "wps_showall" and set it to true.
+To make a page show on all pages even if a category is set to only show tied pages, create a custom field varaible called `wps_showall` and set it to true.

 == Notes ==